ODonnellM/clickLight/README.md

 Turning now to the few remaining properties of this object, we see `alpha`, `hoverColor` and `clickColor`.
 These are the properties used by the defaults to actually decide what color , and how much of said color, to use when a given event is fired.
-When overriding defualts, you do not have to use these values and can instead provide your own.
+When overriding defaults, you do not have to use these values and can instead provide your own.
 What these properties do show is what the clicklight structure expects in terms of 'color syntax'.
-Becuase of the way canvasing works, the RGB color scheme was chosen as the plugins standard.
-Any defined functionality will have to adhear to this standard.
+Because of the way canvasing works, the RGB color scheme was chosen as the plugins standard.
+Any defined functionality will have to adhere to this standard.

 This config structure allows for a few levels of complexity.
 First and foremost you can change the color and opacity of the different